Model-assisted design of experiments in the presence of network correlated outcomes: Introduction

-While there is a well-developed literature on several aspects of the statistical analysis of network data \citep[e.g.,][]{wasserman1994social, kolaczyk2009statistical,goldenberg2010survey,bickel2009nonparametric}, the literature about statistical methods and theory for experimentation in the social and information sciences that leverages observed connections is at a budding stage \citep[e.g.,][]{rosenbaum2007aa, hudgens2008toward,parker2011,aronow2013estimating,ogburn2014}.
-Moreover, even when considering the average treatment effect, or average exposure effects, as the inferential targets of interest, multiple conceptualizations and assumptions are possible, which require different methodological approaches to achieve valid inference when analyzing the same experiment \citep{imbens2015aa,airoldi2015aa}.
+Moreover, even when considering the average treatment effect as the inferential target of interest, multiple conceptualizations and assumptions are possible, which require different methodological approaches to achieve valid inference when analyzing the same experiment \citep{karwa2016aa,sussman2016aa,airoldi2015ab}.

-Here, we consider the problem of how to assign treatment in a causal experiment, when the correlation among the outcomes is informed by a network, available pre-intervention.
+Here, we consider the problem of how to assign treatment in a randomized experiment, when the correlation among the outcomes is informed by a network available at the design stage.

-To illustrate the problem, consider the scenario in Figure~\ref{fig:intro-example} where the variance of $Y_i$ is $\svar(Y_i) = 1$ and the edge between nodes indicate a correlation of $0.9$.
-Suppose that the two possible assignments correspond to the estimators $\hat{\tau}_a = Y_1 - Y_3$ and $\hat{\tau}_b = Y_1 - Y_2$.
-Looking only at the variance for now, one can check that $\svar(\hat{\tau}_a) = 2 > 0.2 = \svar(\hat{\tau}_b)$, which illustrates two important points: first, the variance of the estimator depends significantly (by a factor of 10 here) on the assignment strategy, and second, the assignment that leverages the correlation structure (right panel) performs better that the assignment that mimics the independent case (left panel).
-The rest of this Section sets-up the problem, and places our contributions in the context of related work.
-The proposed methods are presented in Section~\ref{sec:optdesign} and illustrated with extensive simulations in Section~\ref{section:sim}.
-We discuss the results in Section~\ref{section:discussion}.